BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/command_list/p3-signature-families.rst

-min
+- min

- Minimum fraction of genomes in Gs1 that occur in a signature family (default 0.8).
+ Minimum fraction of genomes in Gs1 that occur in a signature family

-max
+- max

- Maximum fraction of genomes in Gs2 that occur in a signature family (default 0.2).
+ Maximum fraction of genomes in Gs2 that occur in a signature family

-verbose
+- verbose

  Write progress messages to STDERR.